Climate Change & California Water

 For a $20 registration fee, participants will receive:

 - Great information on current climate science.

 - Learn about local climate change impacts and citizen science opportunities.

 - An opportunity to interact directly with DWR Climate staff.

 - A copy of Project WET Guide 2.0 & experience with WET activities.

 - Breakfast and lunch courtesy of Pacific Grove Museum & Environmental Volunteers

 - An opportunity to receive 0.8 CEU credit.

-And a $100 stipend following completion of the training.
+And a $100 stipend plus return of your registration fee following completion of the training.